perrystephenson/midas/Documentation/UnderstandingTextMining.md

 * Word sense ambiguity (words mean different things, and this can be hard to resolve).

 Basically, this approach is no good!
 Need to look at something more sophisticated.

+### Generative Model

+You could similarly look at using a **word distribution** instead of a single word or phrase.
+For this approach you could build a probability distribution for each topic, based on the probability of observing each specific word if you sample words at random from documents which have that topic.
+If you then assume that the documents were generated as random processes which can be parameterised according to such a model, then you can use gradient descent (or another optimisation algorithm) to find the set of parameters which **maximises the probability** of the observed set of documents having been created by such a system.
+You can then inspect the parameters to uncover the topics which were discovered, as well as the topic coverage in each of the documents.

+The most simple of these is a "unigram" language model, which assumes that each word is generated independently, and that word order within a document does not matter.
+You can then use the observed data (the text you are mining) to build an estimate of the parameters for the model which "generated" your observations, using a maximum likelihood approach.